NateV/Inquisimin-Elm/Readme.md

     displayDictModel
 ```

-In this example, the Model `m` is the DictModel created in `init`.
+In this example, the value `m` is the DictModel created in `init`.
 The function `displayDictModel` is a helper from `DictModel.elm`, and it just displays the data the interview has collected into the Model.

 The middle component needs a little explanation: